4igeek/4igeek/README.md

 ### Hi there 👋

-My name is Vil and I'm into machine learning; welcome to my git account.
+My name is Vil and I'm into machine learning.
+I go by the name of `4igeek` on most socials.

-I have recently completed my BSc (Hons) in Artificial Intelligence at the university of Kent and am currently looking for a job in the industry.
+I have recently completed my BSc (Hons) in Artificial Intelligence at the university of Kent and am currently looking for work as a data scientist.